Supercritical airfoil: History

 The supercritical airfoil was first suggested by aerodynamicists in Germany during the Second World War.
 During 1940, K. A. Kawalki at Deutsche Versuchsanstalt für Luftfahrt Berlin-Adlershof designed a number of airfoils characterised by elliptical leading edges, maximal thickness located downstream up to 50% chord and a flat upper surface.
 Testing of these airfoils was reported by B. Göthert and K. A. Kawalki in 1944.
 Kawalki's airfoil shapes were similar to those subsequently produced by the American aerodynamicist Richard Whitcomb.
 The aviation authors Ernst Heinrich Hirschel, Horst Prem, and Gero Madelung have referred to the supercritical airfoil as being of equal importance, in terms of aerodynamics, as the innovation of the swept wing to high speed aircraft.

 During the 1950s and 1960s, a number of different high speed research aircraft equipped with conventional airfoils repeatedly encountered difficulties in breaking the sound barrier, or even reaching Mach 0.9.
 Supersonic airflow over the upper surface of the traditional airfoil induced excessive wave drag, as well as a form of stability loss known as Mach tuck.
-Aerodynamicists determined that, by appropriately shaping the airfoil used, the severity of these problems could be greatly reduced and allow the aircraft to attain much higher speeds; this is the basis of the supercritical wing.
+Aerodynamicists determined that, by appropriately shaping the airfoil used, the severity of these problems could be greatly reduced, allowing the aircraft to attain much higher speeds; this is the basis of the supercritical wing.
 Its design allows the wing to maintain high performance levels at speeds closer to Mach 1 than traditional counterparts.